 The Tournament Coordinator is nominated by the President and elected by the Executive Committee.
 The Tournament Coordinator is responsible to the Executive Committee for ensuring that all CRMHA tournaments operate efficiently and in accordance with CRMHA policy and procedures.
 He/she shall:

-- a) Work closely with the Division Managers and ad hoc tournament committees to ensure that tournament plans and financial requirements and limitations are adhered. - b) Oversee section 7.1 (Hosting Tournaments)
+- a) Work closely with the Division Managers and ad hoc tournament committees to ensure that tournament plans and financial requirements and limitations are adhered. - b) Oversee section 7.1 (Hosting Tournaments).

-2.2.5 Gaming Coordinator
+2.2.5 Charitable Gaming Coordinator

-The Gaming Coordinator is nominated by the President and elected by the Executive Committee.

-The Gaming Coordinator is responsible to the Executive Committee for ensuring that all CRMHA gaming operates efficiently and in accordance with CRMHA policy and procedures and affiliations with BC Gaming conditions and standards.
-This will be strictly enforced and followed.
+The Charitable Gaming Coordinator is nominated by the President and elected by the Executive Committee.
+The Charitable Gaming Coordinator is responsible to the Executive Committee for ensuring that all CRMHA charitable gaming operates efficiently and in accordance with CRMHA policy and strictly adheres to the rules set out by the BC Gaming Policy and Enforcement Branch.
+He/she shall: